Modi’s ambitious $3 billion infrastructure fund NIIF finally takes off; here’s a look at its journey

 India’s first sovereign wealth fund NIIF has bought 90% stake in logistics firm Continental Warehousing in partnership with Dubai’s DP World, which is the first investment of the platform.
 This deal has got moving the plan of creating an investment platform for ports operations in India.
-The joint venture of NIFF and port operator DP World — Hindustan Infralog (HIPL) — will purchase the 90% stakes of Continental Warehousing (Nhava Sheva) Ltd for $400 million, ET reported.
+The joint venture of NIIF and port operator DP World — Hindustan Infralog (HIPL) — will purchase the 90% stakes of Continental Warehousing (Nhava Sheva) Ltd for $400 million, ET reported.

 “Hindustan Infralog Private Limited (HIPL)… announces the acquisition of a 90 per cent stake in Continental Warehousing Corporation (Nhava Seva) Ltd (CWCNSL),” the company statement in a statement.
 The purchase consideration is less than 5% of DP World’s net asset value as of the financial year 2017.